dieter-l-git/CJMCU-KZQ-Documentation/README.md

 Documentation for the CJMCU-KZQ board

 I bought some CJMCU-KZQ boards from banggood - and found no documentation.
-So in my small free time I make a schematic, compile an optiboot bootloader, write a boards.txt and make a custom hardware directory for this board.
+So in my small free time I made a schematic, compile an optiboot bootloader, write a boards.txt and make a custom hardware directory for this board.
 Now this board is usable with the Arduino IDE.